Find schools

 Michigan Technological University offers an online master of science program in civil engineering focusing on water resources engineering, preparing students for designing, planning, and managing advanced water resources projects.
 Focusing on water resources engineering, the program helps students expand their capabilities as civil engineers.
 Students learn about the modeling techniques in hydrology and hydraulics, and topics covered in the program include water supply reliability and affordability, climate change adaptation, ecosystem restoration, low-impact stormwater management, and flood risk reduction.

 This 30-credit program includes courses such as water resources engineering; water distribution and wastewater collection; water resources system modeling & design; river and floodplain hydraulics; advanced hydrology; hydraulic structures; and stream restoration, among others.
-Applicants to the program must hold an ABET-accredited bachelor’s degree, while GRE scores are not required.

 The University of Central Florida offers an online water resources engineering track in its civil engineering master of science program for students with appropriate engineering or science baccalaureate backgrounds.
-This program prepares students to tackle the evolving water concerns faced by our society today.
+This program prepares students to tackle the evolving water concerns our society faces today.
 It helps students deepen their knowledge on planning and designing approaches necessary for enhancing water resources modeling, hydrology, and hydraulics.
 Upon graduation, graduates will be ready to take up positions such as land and water asset managers, water resource specialists, planning analysts, water resources engineers, and water systems modelers.

 This 30-credit program includes courses such as groundwater hydrology; hydraulic engineering; water resources engineering; numerical methods in civil and environmental engineering; water resources in a changing environment; open channel hydraulics; modeling water resources systems; and finite elements in surface water modeling.